Mike's Fancy Cheese

 Substantial accomplishments to date

 I think these events would not only give the public a greater awareness of my own produce, but help spread the popularity of artisanal foods generally.
+We have a mixture of direct sales and wholesale.
+Moving forward we also are looking at setting up an online store.

 Use of proceeds

-The target market would include:-
+The Target Market would include:-

 1. UK and Ireland cheese wholesalers.
 I anticipate that the majority of my cheese would be sold to UK cheese wholesalers.
 I would hope to use publications like the Guild of Fine Food's Fine Food Digest (which has already profiled this new venture) to spread word of my cheese to UK and Irish delis.
 Through these channels it would also be sold to the expanding US artisan cheese market in the near-future.